Drakkar-Software/OctoBot-Blog/2023-03-trading-using-chat-gpt.md

 When using Pro Cloud OctoBots, you will be using our subscription to [openai.com](https://openai.com/).
 This means that we will cover the costs of your requests to ChatGPT ourselves so that you don't need to worry about it.

 ## 2. ChatGPT from your self hosted OctoBot
-To use ChatGPT from your self hosted OctoBot (meaning OctoBots that are not running on the [OctoBot Cloud](https://octobot.cloud/)), you have to provide your how openAI API key and store it into your OctoBot configuration.
-The regular openai pricing will then be applied.
+To use ChatGPT from your self hosted OctoBot (meaning OctoBots that are not running on the [OctoBot Cloud](https://octobot.cloud/)), you have to provide your how OpenAI API key and store it into your OctoBot configuration.
+The regular OpenAI pricing will then be applied.

 More details on how to setup ChatGPT and how to estimate the cost of its requests on the [dedicated docs](https://www.octobot.info/interfaces/chatgpt-interface)